 4. Pass the Uniform CPA Examination.

-Candidates who have completed at least120 hours of education and a bachelor’s degree may apply to take the AICPA Uniform CPA Exam.
+Candidates who have completed at least 120 hours of education and a bachelor’s degree may apply to take the AICPA Uniform CPA Exam.
 The Board uses an online portal for all CPA exam and license applications, which is accessible through the Maryland Department of Labor, Licensing, and Regulation (MDLLR) web portal.
-Once the application has been reviewed, candidates will receive a Notice to Schedule that allows the applicant to schedule and sit for the Uniform CPA Exam through the National Association of State Boards of Accountancy (NASBA).
+Once the application has been reviewed, candidates will receive a Notice to Schedule that allows the applicant to schedule and sit for the Uniform CPA Exam through NASBA.
 All four sections of the exam must be passed with a score of 75 or better within a rolling 18-month period.

 5. Apply for a License.